hyulab/PIVOTAL/README.md

 ## Reference
 If you use this code, please cite the following paper:
 Liang, S. and Yu, H. (2020).
-PIVOTAL: Prioritizing variants of uncertain significance with spatial genomic patterns in 3D proteome. *In Preparation*.
+PIVOTAL: Prioritizing variants of uncertain significance with spatial genomic patterns in 3D proteome. *Submitted*.